Does Intermittent Fasting Help With Healthy Weight Loss?

 While hunger tends to diminish as your body gets used to fasting, it can be a problem in the beginning stages, he says.
 And sometimes that hunger can lead to overeating the wrong types of foods during your feeding windows.

-However, you can combat this hunger by sticking to satisfying whole foods, like lean meats, healthy fats and oils, and lots of fiber-rich veggies, when it's time to eat, Pedre says.
 Avoid refined carbohydrates and sugars, which can cause blood sugar fluctuations that make hunger and cravings worse.

 It can also be difficult to stick to intermittent fasting when there are changes in your schedule or nighttime social events.

 But as Pedre puts it, "Life happens, and you shouldn't feel absolutely confined to any diet."
 During the weekends, you might want to go out with your friends or have a pancake breakfast with your kids—activities that don't normally fit into your intermittent fasting schedule—and that's OK.